Quasaur/thoughts/content/Tables/table-THOUGHTS-MD-Level.md

 ---
-title: "table: THOUGHTS (sorted by level)"
+title: THOUGHTS by Level
 draft: false
 type: table
 description: All of the THOUGHTS in the Book of Toughts.
 tags:
   - thoughts
   - sortbylevel
 aliases:
   - "Table: Thoughts (level)"
   - "Table: Precepts (level)"
 ---
-# Table: THOUGHTS (sorted by level)
+# Table: THOUGHTS by Level
 This table identifies all of the Thoughts currently added to the online Book of Thoughts.

 Each Thought has its own file, which includes: